DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * moved the "Mask Erode or Dilate" control from Expert Mode to Inpaint/Outpaint
 * "Mask Erode or Dilate" is available only if "Enable Advanced Masking" is checked
 * removed the "allow_custom_value" option from the Sampler and Scheduler controls
-* "zh" is the language detector for Simplified Chinese but "cn" is accepted<br/>
+* "zh" is the language detector for Simplified Chinese but "cn" is accepted
+* Release Date: September 13th, 2025<br/>
 * Hotfix6: Gradio information moved from footer to System Information
   * prepared enhanced.version module for FooocusPlus 1.0.9
 * Hotfix5: introduced error control on FreeU values during Save Preset